 The battery test is split into two sections: Windows and Android.
-We conduct this test by playing the same video on full HD quality on full volume in both browsers.
+We conduct this test by playing the same video on full HD quality on total volume in both browsers.

 Both browsers were not used for at least 24 hours before the test.
 After playing an 8-minutes video, I concluded that Firefox drains more battery.
 It’s a bit strange considering Brave is built on Chromium, but it consumed 5%, which was 2% less battery than Firefox (7%).
 You can watch the video to see both in action.

-I followed the same procedure on Android.
-I played a 6-minute video in both.
+I followed the same procedure on Android and played a 6-minute video in both.
 Both consumed zero per cent battery, so the Android test is a tie.

 In this section of Firefox vs. Brave, we cover some additional options.

 Both support extensions on desktop computers.
 Because Brave is based on the Chromium project, it supports almost all the extensions available on Chome Web Store.
 Firefox contrarily offers extensions, but not as many as Brave.

 As we have discussed, Brave blocks ads, which of course, is against content creators.
 But, Brave has come up with a way for rewarding site owners and writers.
 The browser sends ads in notifications with ads.
 These ads are called Brave ads.
 Users get Basic Attention Tokens (BAT) to view those ads.

 Users can cash out BAT to their cryptocurrency accounts or tip their favourite content creators for their efforts.